Expert Panels in ASIIN Accreditation and Certification

-The Certification Committee makes final decisions on all procedures regarding certification of modules and courses.
+The Certification Commission makes final decisions on all procedures regarding certification of modules and courses.

 For the support and preparation of accreditations or certifications for programmes, the Programme Accreditation Commission has established Technical Committees.
 They prepare the decisions for the Accreditation Commission, they can oversee the presented applications of a certain subject area and they are able to ensure equal treatment from a subject-specific point of view.

 A total of 14 Technical Committees are active in accreditation of programmes or the subject-specific accreditations for ASIIN.
-They cover the subject areas of Mechanical Engineering, Process Engineering, Electrical Engineering, Information Technology, Informatics/Computer Science, Civil Engineering, Geodesy, Architecture, Physical Technology, Materials and Processes, Industrial Engineering, Business Informatics, Agriculture, Nutritional Science, Natural Science, Life Science, Medicine, Pharmacy, Chemistry, Mathematics and Physics.
+They cover the subject areas of Mechanical Engineering, Process Engineering, Electrical Engineering, Information Technology, Informatics/Computer Science, Civil Engineering, Geodesy, Architecture, Physical Technology, Materials and Processes, Engineering and Management, Economics, Business Informatics, Agriculture, Nutritional Science, Natural Science, Life Science, Medicine, Pharmacy, Chemistry, Mathematics and Physics.

 Every applicant who thinks he has been wrongfully judged by the respective ASIIN commission in accreditation or certification for an ASIIN quality seal, has the right to file a complaint.
 If the responsible decision body does not agree with the complaint, the case will be presented to an independent ASIIN Complaints Committee.
 More information on the complaints procedure and the decision options can be found here.